WWE News: Mick Foley To Have Involvement In Major ‘WrestleMania’ Match?

 “His surgery is scheduled for mid-April.
 It is possible, given the surgery date, that he could get the last laugh by helping Rollins in some form at WrestleMania, since Samoa Joe having an involvement in the Rollins vs. HHH match could happen.”

-As of now, there are a couple of theories regarding how the General Manager position on Raw will be filled.
+As of now, there are a couple of theories regarding how the general manager position on Raw will be filled.
 While signs point to Kurt Angle after WrestleMania 33, there still may be a spot for Foley after his surgery is completed.
 While there have been talks of Angle potentially returning to the ring, this leaves an opportunity for Foley to come back as GM.
-On Raw, Stephanie McMahon fired Foley from his General Manager role.
+On Raw, Stephanie McMahon fired Foley from his general manager role.
 If Angle becomes GM, he can hire Foley back before getting back in the ring.

-Foley being involved in the match between Seth Rollins and Mick Foley at WrestleMania 33 would indeed by an interesting addition to the match.
+Foley being involved in the match between Seth Rollins and Mick Foley at WrestleMania 33 would indeed be an interesting addition to the match.
 Since Rollins would not be competing at his fullest physical potential, which is why the “unsanctioned match” stipulation formed, all the bells and whistles are needed to make this match as less physical as possible for Rollins to prevent reaggravation.